+Indeed, it’s a highly respected profession where you’ll have the opportunity to make a tangible impression on the environment around you; it also happens to pay pretty well, too.
 The downside, though, is that becoming an architect is not easy.
-It requires a huge amount of commitment and dedication to study, and in a competitive job market, where you get your degree from can be just as important as how.
+It requires a huge amount of commitment and dedication, and in a competitive job market, where you get your degree from can be just as important as how.

 Luckily, we’re here to help.
 Using the QS University Rankings, which take into account a variety of factors, we’ve compiled a list of the top colleges and universities in the field.

 So, if you’ve just left school and you want to create the next Burj Khalifa or design the next Shard, read on: these are the top 20 architecture schools in the world in 2019.

 Location: Kowloon, Hong Kong